I hold a PhD in Language Discourse and Communication awarded by King's College London.

-Somewhat paradoxically I am doing this within the framework of a recognised academic structure – the thesis-based PhD.
-My principle reason in adopting a genre that appears so different to what I am studying – everyday talk, is to bring rigour and analysis to the framing of a subject that might be described as unplanned, contingent, and ephemeral – qualities that also lend talk its beauty and peculiarity.
+Somewhat paradoxically I did this research within the framework of a recognised academic structure – the thesis-based PhD.
+My principle reason in adopting a genre that appears so different to what I am studying – everyday talk, was to bring rigour and analysis to the framing of a subject that might be described as unplanned, contingent, and ephemeral – qualities that also lend talk its beauty and peculiarity.

-I am not advocating that academic writing is necessarily the proper genre for all practitioners to communicate the concerns and orientations of crafts practice, but rather, I am employing it to properly validate the role of language in craft practice.
-I would argue though, that craft practice should have a more equitable relationship with the language around it.
+I am not advocating that academic writing is necessarily the proper genre for all practitioners to communicate the concerns and orientations of crafts practice, but rather, I have used it to properly validate the role of language in craft practice.
+Through this method I show that craft practice has a much greater co-dependencyand more equitable relationship with the language around it than canonical accounts allow for.

 Stories From The Workshop: Communicative Practices Amongst Craft Practitioners.
 Refereed paper given at the Making Futures Conference, Plymouth College of Art, September 2013.
 Download a PDF of the paper here.